395 Pine Tree Road, Suite 130

-A compressed work schedule allows an employee to work a traditional 35-40 hour workweek in less than five workdays.
+A compressed work schedule allows an employee to work a traditional 35-40 hour workweek in less than the traditional number of workdays.
 Many compressed work schedule options may be negotiated.
-For example, a full-time employee scheduled for 39 hours per week could work four 9.75-hour days instead of five 7.8-hour days.
-Or, an employee could opt to work 8.6 hours per day, and take one full day off every two weeks (ideal for exempt employees).
+For example, a full-time employee scheduled for 40 hours per week could work four 10-hour days instead of five 8-hour days.
+Or, an employee could opt to work 8.9 hours per day, and take one full day off every two weeks (exempt employees only).

 Possible benefits include energy savings for the university, extended office coverage/customer service periods, alleviation of traffic concerns for employees, the employee’s ability to better manage his/her personal responsibilities, and an additional day off for employees while preserving their full-time income.